Siren Queen: Development and inspiration

 Vo initially wrote a draft of Siren Queen for a contest run by Angry Robot, which sought novels from writers who didn't yet have agents.
 It was the first novel she wrote, although her second novel The Chosen and the Beautiful (2021) would be published before it.
-Despite losing the contest, Vo began sending the draft to agents, and eventually gained representation from Diana Fox.
+She spent around three months writing.
+Despite being rejected in the contest, Vo began sending the draft to agents, and eventually gained representation from Diana Fox.
 At the time, it was her longest piece of writing.
 Vo described the length as a challenging departure from her early career in short stories, stating, “I work best with boundaries.
 I love speculative fiction as the genre without limits, but that can be deeply paralyzing sometimes.”
+Vo has characterized the first draft of Siren Queen as "three novellas in a trench coat" and credits Fox with guiding its revision into a more unified novel.

 The movies starring Luli's siren are loosely inspired by 1930s horror films and the later Creature from the Black Lagoon (1954).
 Other influential movies include Morocco (1930), Shanghai Express (1932), Queen Christina (1933), and Design for Living (1933).
 The characters of Greta and Harry Long are inspired by Greta Garbo and Ramon Novarro.
 The Chinese-American star Anna May Wong is mostly reflected in a minor character in the novel, Su Tong Lin, though Wong shares some details of her background with the novel's protagonist Luli.
 Another minor character, Louisa Davis, echoes Hattie McDaniel.
 In general, these inspirations are loose, with no real films or specific biographical events being dramatized in the novel.